myflowpl/warsawjs-workshop-2-blog/README.md

 * extra 12 - weather widget

 ## how to try it ?
+clone the repo
+and `npm install`

-clone the repo and run `npm start` for development
+for development run `npm run start`

-or `npm run api` to use the api (for api use, you have to be on branch step-9)
+for api use, you have to be on branch step-9

+then run the server `npm run api`

+if the page doe's not ope automaticly, just go to http://localhost:8080/